Zhao Zhihong: Arrest, trial and execution

+On December 5, 2006, while still serving his sentence at the Hohhot No. 1 Detention Center, Zhao Zhihong wrote a special petition for life repayment.
+The full text is as follows:

-Due to the constantly opening up of new circumstances of Zhao's crimes, the trial of the killer was adjourned all the time.
-At the same time, on 15 December 2014, the Hohhot District Court posthumously acquitted Huugjilt, publicly apologizing to his relatives and paying them 330,000 yuan in compensation.
+Due to constant new developments in Zhao's case, his trial was frequently postponed.
+However, on 15 December 2014, the Hohhot District Court posthumously acquitted Huugjilt, publicly apologizing to his relatives and paying them 330,000 yuan in compensation.

 Zhao's trial began on 5 January 2015, and was held behind closed doors.
 In total, the serial killer was charged with 21 crimes.
-Zhao himself expressed regret that an innocent man was executed for his crime, and apologized in his courtroom confession.
-Nevertheless, on 9 February 2015, the District Court of Hohhot found the 42-year-old guilty of 6 murders, 10 rapes and at least one case of robbery.
+Zhao himself expressed regret that an innocent man was executed for his crime and apologized in his courtroom confession.
+Nevertheless, on 9 February 2015, the District Court of Hohhot found the 42-year-old guilty of 11 murders, 10 rapes, and at least one case of robbery.
 He was deprived of his civil rights and sentenced to death by firing squad.
-In addition, according to the court's verdict, he was obliged to pay a fine of 155,000 yuan, of which 53,000 to the state and 102,000 to the victims' relatives.
+In addition, according to the court's verdict, he was obliged to pay a fine of 155,000 yuan, of which 53,000 yuan went to the state and 102,000 to the victims' relatives.

 On 30 July 2019, Zhao was executed.
 Before his execution, he refused a last meeting with the victim's relatives, which was due to him by law.